Ultralavaboy/KatawaShoujoHDPatch/README.md

 ## Feedback and questions

-If you have any questions or issues, firstly check the ["Questions"](https://github.com/letow/KatawaShoujoHDPatch/wiki/Questions) section on project's wiki.
+If you have any questions or issues, firstly check the ["Questions"](https://github.com/letow/KatawaShoujoHDPatch/wiki/Questions) section on the project's wiki.
 Most likely, you will find an answer there.

-If you noticed an other bug/mistake, caught a traceback or have any suggestions, you can leave an issue here OR email me on <georgeleto@yandex.ru> with tag "Katawa Feedback".
+If you noticed another bug/mistake, caught a traceback or have any suggestions, you can leave an issue here OR email me on <georgeleto@yandex.ru> with tag "Katawa Feedback".